 The World Justice Challenge is a global competition to identify, recognize, and promote effective and innovative initiatives to protect and advance the rule of law.
 In June 2022, the World Justice Project awarded five winning projects at the World Justice Forum in The Hague.
 These outstanding projects from Cambodia, Ghana, India, Nigeria, and a US-based global program were selected for their impact in three thematic areas: access to justice, anti-corruption and open government, and equal rights and non-discrimination.

-One year later, join the World Justice Project for a webinar series to hear from these Challenge winners how their work has advanced, the most pressing priorities they currently face, and how they are continuing to take action for the rule of law.
+One year later, the World Justice Project hosted a webinar series and heard from these Challenge winners how their work has advanced, the most pressing priorities they currently face, and how they are continuing to take action for the rule of law.

 June 29, 10 a.m.
 ET

-In celebration of Pride Month, WJP will launch this series on June 29 with InReach, the winner of the Data for Justice prize.
-InReach, creator of the world’s first tech platform matching LGBTQ+ people facing persecution with verified resources, will share updates on how their work has reacted to meet the evolving discrimination and threats facing LGBTQ+ communities today.
+In celebration of Pride Month, WJP launched this series on June 29 with InReach, the winner of the Data for Justice prize.
+InReach, creator of the world’s first tech platform matching LGBTQ+ people facing persecution with verified resources, shared updates on how their work has reacted to meet the evolving discrimination and threats facing LGBTQ+ communities today.

 July 12, 11 a.m.
 ET